k4kpk/k4kpk.github.io/sota-guides/Blue Mountain (W4G_NG-010).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: M
 ---
-Blue Mountain: Drive to Trailhead & Trail Guide
+Blue Mountain: Drive & Trail Guide, W4G/NG-010
 --------------------------------------------------------
 #### Drive Guide Altanta to Blue Mountain